Mohammed Sanda

-Mohammed Sanda is a Nigerian politician who served as a member representing the Kaga/Gubio/Magumeri Federal Constituency in the House of Representatives in the 8th National Assembly.
-Born on 9 May 1965, he hails from Borno State.
+Mohammed Sanda (born 9 May 1965) is a Nigerian politician who served as a member representing the Kaga/Gubio/Magumeri Federal Constituency in the House of Representatives in the 8th National Assembly.
+H hails from Borno State.
 He was first elected into the House of Representatives in 2011 and re-elected in 2015 for a second term under the All Progressives Congress (APC).